libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 existing byte array early data (the "data" field) will be replaced by a structured NoiseExtension schema.
 The supported muxers and selected muxer are populated in the "stream_muxers" field.

+The muxers are ordered by preference, with the most prefered muxer at the beginning.

 ```protobuf
 syntax = "proto2";